-Not only does your AC system make you comfortable, it’s also vital to your health during the dog days of summer.
-As a result, when the cool air stops blowing or your AC won’t come on at all, you’re don’t have time to look around for a few days.
+Not only does air conditioning help you to stay comfortable, it’s also vital to your health when we’re here in the heat of summer.
+As a result, when the cool air quits blowing or the system won’t come on at all, you’re not in a position to look around for a few days.

 When your air conditioner breaks down in the extreme temperatures of the summer, you don’t always have time to shop around for multiple quotes or research what you can expect to pay.
-Not knowing how much repairs can cost when the air conditioner service technician knocks on your door can be intimidating, so we’re here to show you a few price ranges on some common services so you won’t be surprised when Jack Nelson Service Experts shows up to get you up and running again.
+Not being sure how much repairs can cost when the air conditioner service tech knocks on your door can be intimidating, so we’re here to show you a few price ranges on some common services so you won’t be surprised when Jack Nelson Service Experts shows up to get you cooling again.

 - Refrigerant Leak Detection & Repair: $150 - $500

 - AC Circuit Board Replacement: $450 - $1300

 - Thermostat Replacement: $200 - $500